Why Is Medication Consistency Crucial for Hypertension?

 📘 Sources and Medical Standards

-• Primary Standard: American Heart Association – Understanding Blood Pressure Readings.
+• Primary Standard: American Heart Association (AHA) – Understanding Blood Pressure Categories and Cardiovascular Stiffening.

-• Emergency Guidelines: Mayo Clinic – Hypertensive Crisis Overview.
+• Emergency Guidelines: Mayo Clinic – Evaluating Severe Rebound Hypertensive Crisis and Epistaxis.